tock/tock/doc/RegistersPeripheralDesign.md

 }

 impl<'a, Accessor: watchdog::Accessor> Watchdog<'a, Accessor> {
+    use read::Register;
+    use write::Register;

+    // modify::Register is a not-yet-described trait that is implemented on all
+    // register types that implement both read and write.
+It provides the
+    // `.modify` method used by start_tick.
+    use modify::Register;

     pub const fn with_registers(registers: &'a watchdog::Registers<Accessor>) -> Watchdog<'a, Accessor> {
         Watchdog {
             registers,